 Deemed Lifetime of Efficient Equipment

-The expected duration in years (or hours) of the savings.
-This is often based on the rated engineering life of the equipment involved, but may also be adjusted based on the expected Persistence of the savings.
-Persistence represents the fraction of first year gross measure savings obtained throughout the measure life.
-For measures where equipment may be removed, made inoperative, overridden, reduced in effectiveness and/or be poorly maintained, applying a persistence factor to adjust the measure life may be necessary.
+The expected duration in years (or hours) that the measure is expected to provide savings.
+Please see “Measure Life” in Section 3.5 Glossary.
+This is often based on the rated technical life of the equipment involved but may also be adjusted in consideration of the potential for users to remove or remodel and to allow for breakages or imperfect operation.
+If the savings of a population is expected to decline due to outcomes such as the overriding of settings or poorly maintaining equipment, a midlife adjustment should be used to reduce the lifetime savings; however, the measure lifetime should still reflect the technical lifetime.

-If an early replacement measure, the assumed life of the existing unit is also provided.
+If an early replacement measure, the assumed Remaining Useful Life (RUL) of the existing unit is also provided.

 Deemed Measure Cost